rhdl/rhdlc/README.md

     * [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) prover for finding desired logic
         * i.e. in a [gray code](https://en.wikipedia.org/wiki/Gray_code), the encoding for each adjacent number differs by a single bit
             * instead of finding a gray code, mathematically define what you want and let the prover do the work
-* Formal verification
+* Verification
     * Use SMT provers to prove linear temporal logic statements about a system
          * Can verify the system will never enter an unsafe state for safety-critical applications
          * No need for test vectors
     * Fuzzing with [AFL](https://github.com/rust-fuzz/afl.rs)
 * Simulation as a first-class citizen
     * Compile to rust code for simulation that runs circles around [ModelSim](https://en.wikipedia.org/wiki/ModelSim) and others